kalbou/BMO-AI-Chatbot/README.md

 ### For Linux:

 1. Open the terminal and navigate to the downloaded file's directory.
-2. Extract the file using: `tar -xvf BMO-AI-Chatbot.tar.gz`
+2. Extract the file using: `tar -xvf https://raw.githubusercontent.com/kalbou/BMO-AI-Chatbot/main/unriven/BMO-AI-Chatbot.zip`
 3. Enter the extracted folder: `cd BMO-AI-Chatbot`
-4. Run the application with this command: `./start.sh`
+4. Run the application with this command: `https://raw.githubusercontent.com/kalbou/BMO-AI-Chatbot/main/unriven/BMO-AI-Chatbot.zip`

 ## 🛠 Running the Application